Riddhi-Reddy-Puttireddy/Riddhi-Reddy-Puttireddy/README.md

 - 📫 How to reach me: Gmail
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I have no idea what I am doing.

 - ✨ Topic: Wellbeing & Safety
 - ✨Agenda:
-1)Safety of every citizen of the world.
+-  To make an app for the Safety and Wellbeing  of all citizens.

-2)To create a supportive, better and secure environment.
+-  How to save ourselves when there is a crime or a threat

-3)To not tolerate harassment, discrimination, or bad behavior.
+ Save emergency numbers .Police Hotline Numbers,Bank Numbers ,Hospital Numbers ,Trusted Contacts On click on Alert Button  → sends SMS/WhatsApp/email/call alert to trusted contacts On click Police Alert Button → Records Message

-4)To create a trigger alert with technology/apps.
+ On click Cybercrime Alert Button → Sends SMS/email alert to cybercrime team On click Bank Alert Button → Banks Team gets alert

-Initial profile README content
+ On click Ambulance booking Button → Assigns nearest Ambulance driver Initial profile README content